gordon-cs/gordon-360-api/Gordon360.Tests/ReadMe.md

 When mocking a return value, make sure the object you return is the **exact ViewModel type** expected by the controller (e.g., `StudentProfileViewModel`, `PublicStudentProfileViewModel`).
 If you pass the wrong type, the test may fail with casting or serialization errors.

-### Demo: Defining a Complete Expected Output
+### Demo: Defining a Complete Expected Output & ViewModel Construction

-When using `.Returns(expectedResult)`, you **must pass in a fully constructed object** with all required fields populated, especially if the controller expects to access them.
+When using `.Returns(expectedResult)` in Moq, you **must pass in a fully constructed object** with all required fields populated, especially if the controller expects to access them.

 ```csharp
 var expected = new StudentProfileViewModel